bvberkum/docutils-ext/ReadMe.rst

 rST writer
 ----------
-Although still heavily a work in progress, I think it may be almost ready for simple rST-to-rST processes.
-Tables are very low on the wishlist though, without some cleaning, restructuring and other fixes first.
+Although still heavily a work in progress, I think it may be almost ready for simple rST-to-rST processes... should push through.
+Tables may be low on the wishlist though, get everything else first.
+Then figure out nested parser for tables.
+Perhaps need to think about nested writer for current literal blocks already?

 Getting Started
 ---------------
-May need latest docutils from SVN.
+- May need latest docutils from SVN, sorry not sure about current version but Du has not been in a lot of flux so..

-For some automated tasks on this project package use ``make [help|..]``.
+- For some automated tasks on this project package use ``make [help|..]``.
-There is no setup script yet.
+- There is no setup script yet.
+- Skim the `docs`_.

 Testing
 -------